andraugust/andraugust.github.io/stat_thermo.md

 ### Interacting Systems

 Suppose that two thermodynamic systems interact by exchanging something with each other.
 "Something" could be energy, particles, volume, or any other macro-variable that's exchangeable.
-The question of this section is: do the systems equilibrate, and if so what's the equilibrium macrostate?
+The question of this section is: what's the equilibrium macrostate?

-__Energy Exchange.__ To start, consider two systems having energies $$U_1$$ and $$U_2$$ that interact by exchanging energy.
-Throughout their interaction each system's energy fluctuates due to each one giving and gaining energy to the other randomly, but in a way which conserves the total $$U=U_1+U_2 = \text{const}$$.
+__Energy Exchange.__ To start, consider two systems having energies $$U_1$$ and $$U_2$$ that interact by exchanging energy with each other.
+Throughout their interaction each system's energy fluctuates, but in a way which conserves $$U=U_1+U_2$$.
 After the systems interact for a while, what are their energies?

 According to the uniformity assumption, the probability of observing a pair of energies is